pelagios/pelagios.github.io/content/_activities/registry.md

 ---

-This Activity tackles the challenges of distributed registration and discovery of semantic annotation.
+Tackles the challenges of distributed registration and discovery of semantic annotation.